GYNECOMASTIA (ENLARGED MALE BREASTS)

 The previously mentioned operative approach is sometimes modified based on the clinical findings.
 Two common variations include,

 Both local and general anesthesia have relative merits and demerits.
-We prefer local anesthesia in our practice and reserve general anesthesia for individuals who are anxious, or need skin excision.
+We prefer local anesthesia in our practice and reserve general anesthesia for individuals who are anxious or need skin excision.
 The advantages of local anesthesia for gynecomastia correction include the following,

 - Faster recovery.
 Patients can ambulate soon after the procedure when it is done under local anesthesia.

 - Absence of postoperative nausea and vomiting.
 Some individuals may experience nausea and vomiting with general anesthesia.
 This is not seen with local anesthesia.
-Other complications associated with general anesthesia are also avoided when the procedure is carried out under general anaesthesia.
+Other complications associated with general anesthesia are also avoided when the procedure is carried out under general anesthesia.

-- Doing the procedure under local anesthesia may not be suitable for anxious individuals.
+- Local anesthesia may not be suitable for anxious individuals.

 Is it possible to undergo secondary (repeat) surgery after a previous gynecomastia correction?